-When it comes to simple prep STEM projects for kids, these pretzel and marshmallow structures take the cake.
+When it comes to simple prep STEM projects for kids, these pretzel and marshmallow STEM structures take the cake.
 The hands-on (and tasty!) challenge is a motivating engineering activity for little builders.

 Getting Ready